dartisan-lu/aws_simple_lambda/README.md

 ## Problems encounter:

-Flutter error:
-In case you clicking on the "Add" Button, and receive the following error:
+When you try to access from your local PC to the AWS Lambda Function with the browser, CORS will block it with the message:

 ```
 Error: XMLHttpRequest error.
 dart-sdk/lib/_internal/js_dev_runtime/patch/core_patch.dart 963:28                get current
 packages/http/src/browser_client.dart 69:22                                       <fn>
 ```

-you may need to deactivate the security:
+You may need to deactivate the security :

 1. Stop all running applications
 2. Go to flutter\bin\cache and remove a file named: flutter_tools.stamp